 The Legislative Assembly may make laws for any part of the Union Territory of Jammu and Kashmir.
 These laws are related to;

 (a) Any matters specified in the State List of the Constitution, except “Police” and “Public Order”, and

 (b) Any matter in the Concurrent List applicable to Union Territories.

 Further, Parliament will have the power to make laws in relation to any matter for the Union Territory of Jammu and Kashmir like the other UTs of India.

 Council of Ministers:

-The Union Territory of Jammu and Kashmir will have a Council of Ministers to aide and advise the Lieutenant Governor.
-The size of council of Minister will not be more than 10% of the total number of members in the Assembly.
+The Union Territory of Jammu and Kashmir will have a Council of Ministers to aid and advise the Lieutenant Governor.
+The size of the council of the Minister will not be more than 10% of the total number of members in the Assembly.

 The Chief Minister will communicate all decisions of the Council to the Lieutenant Governor like the Chief Minister of Delhi and Puducherry do.

 Common High Court in the UTs: